 My 22yo son Jared with little Logan, i'll be meeting Jared in Ethiopia at some point and he will be bringing all the soccer gear we raised for the kids in the Ethiopian schools in the Gondar region and then he heads off to the UK to work and play for a few years.

-UPDATE: Jared has now joined the family travel scene and has backpacked through 30 or so countries himself.
+UPDATE: Jared has now joined the family travel scene and has backpacked through around 50 or so countries himself.

 The original Kawasaki Klr 650 I was going to do the trip on

 Heres a few pictures of what I like to call my bump in the right direction, Ive always said if you are going to do something do it once and do it well